 Sir George the younger was still serving at the Exchequer when he married Lady Catherine Cecil (c.1664-1688), the daughter of the Earl of Salisbury, on July 12, 1683 in Canterbury, Kent.
 He and Catherine had one surviving child, a son also named George (c.1684-1749), before Catherine's premature death on Aug.
 13, 1688 at the age of just 24 years.
 Stanley French (1978), a former archivist of Downing College, writes on page 1 of his History of Downing College Cambridge that "Catherine was so badly treated by her husband, Sir George Downing, the second baronet of East Hatley, Cambridgeshire, that when she died in 1688 the gossips said it was his conduct which killed her."
 The nature of George's ill conduct is not specified, but one can speculate based on the events that followed.

 Sir George in the last two years of his life began building an elaborate family manor in Gamlingay, Cambridgeshire that he named Gamlingay Park, but died before construction was complete.
 This left the task to his son and heir, also named George, to bring Gamlingay Park to its full grandeur.
 Sir George Downing, 2nd Baronet died in June 1711 at Gamlingay Park, and was buried in the family tomb at All Saints Church in nearby Croydon (Findagrave incorrectly places him in St. John the Baptist Church in Croydon, London).
 His wife Lady Catherine is also said to be buried in Croydon, though the tomb marker there identifies only his father and his son, and names neither him nor his wife.
 His mistress Priscilla Payne died in 1700, and was buried on May 16, 1700 at East Hatley, Cambridgeshire.
 She is probably the Priscilla Payne, daughter of Thomas Payne, who was born on Jan.
 10, 1670 in Gamlingay, and baptized there the next day.
 If so, she was 30 years old when she died.
+Sir George left no will and his son and heir George V did not obtain admininistration of the will until six months later, while living in Italy.
 There is also a Wikipedia article on George Downing, 2nd Baronet.
 His known children follow.

 children - DOWNING (Legitimate Issue)